 Decorating on a budget sometimes seems like this mysterious unicorn that other people tell you about but you’ve never seen for yourself.
 Am I right?
 In the past I’ve spent way too much on decorating only to be completely sick of items I bought only months later, money wasted.
 While to me, decorating is not a science, it does seem like somewhat of a craft that requires practice and all of that trial and error isn’t always in the budget.
 I get it but there are budget decorating ideas, tricks, and tips that will keep you from spending all your money while also curating a home you love.

-Here’s a few ways to get big style without spending a lot of money.
+Here are a few ways to get big style without spending a lot of money.
 How to decorate on a budget

-DIY stuff for your house is my number one tip for budget decorating.
+DIYing stuff for your house is my number one tip for budget decorating.
 Build furniture, make pillows, make wall art, the options here are endless.
 You might be required to think outside of the box but you are almost guaranteed to save money if you make something instead of buying it.

 Large wall art can carry a hefty price tag, like $200+!
 Way out of my price range for sure.
 When I needed some large wall art over my sofa, I decided to try my hand at making my own.
 I made oversized wall art using plywood and paint to create one of a kind statement pieces for above my sofa.
 Oversized wall art is a great option for large blank walls.
 This is an especially great option for rental homes.
 I was able to make my DIY wall art for only $40 for all three pieces.
 That’s a complete steal when you consider how expensive large pieces of art can be.